stanislawbartkowski/bigsqlmoni/README.md

 db2 "SELECT * from SYSTOOLS.ADMIN_TASK_STATUS"
 ```
 Like crontab, the task schedule defines the time interval.
 Here the data is collected every one minute.
+Important: it can take several minutes until the task is activated and reported in ADMIN_TASK_STATUS.

 # Metrics extraction